1993 Burundian coup attempt

 On 21 October 1993, a coup was attempted in Burundi by a Tutsi–dominated army faction.
 The coup attempt resulted in assassination of Hutu President Melchior Ndadaye and the deaths of other officials in the constitutional line of presidential succession.
 François Ngeze was presented as the new President of Burundi by the army, but the coup failed under domestic and international pressure, leaving Prime Minister Sylvie Kinigi in charge of the government.

 Following a long period of military rule by Tutsi army officers, in the early 1990s Burundi underwent a democratic transition.
 In June 1993 presidential and parliamentary elections were held and won by the Hutu-dominated Front pour la Démocratie au Burundi (FRODEBU), displacing the ruling Union pour le Progrès National (UPRONA) and President Pierre Buyoya.
 A new coalition government was installed on 10 July with FRODEBU leader Ndadaye as Burundi's first Hutu president.
 Ndadaye's tenure was largely peaceful, but during his time in office Burundi was subject to several social and political disruptions.
 Thousands of Burundian Hutu refugees who had fled previous political violence returned to the country en masse, while the government reconsidered various contracts and economic concessions made by the previous regimes and began reforming the army.
 These actions threatened the interest of Tutsi business elites and military officers.
 In this atmosphere, elements in the army began planning a coup.
-The exact identity of those who led the plot remains unknown, though Ngeze, Army Chief of Staff Jean Bikomagu, ex-President Jean-Baptiste Bagaza, and Buyoya are widely suspected to have been involved.
+The exact identity of those who led the plot remains unknown, though Ngeze, Army Chief of Staff Jean Bikomagu, ex-President Jean-Baptiste Bagaza, and outgoing President Buyoya are widely suspected to have been involved.